Xenosaga Episode II: Music

 The music for Xenosaga Episode II was composed by Yuki Kajiura and Shinji Hosoe.
 The two worked respectively on the cinematic and gameplay tracks; they did not collaborate on any tracks, or even meet during the game's production.
 The original game's composer Yasunori Mitsuda refused to return to the series due to both a busy schedule and a clash of interests with Namco over the direction of the game.
 Hosoe, whose previous work included Street Fighter EX and the Ridge Racer series, was forced to greatly restrict his compositions' quality due to working with the limited sound hardware on the PS2.
 He felt that both the sound quality and overall direction of the soundtrack were faulted because of this.
 Kajiura, whose previous work consisted mostly of anime scores, felt that the game's soundtrack was different from her earlier work due to the different pieces linking with each other, although some tracks were split up by the production team when she composed them to merge as a single melody.
 She also found it easier working from Mitsuda's rather than creating a completely original score.
 The realistic art design also influenced Kajiura's work, as she wished to complement it.
+Aside from the English ending theme, the song lyrics were written and performed in a made-up language jokingly referred to by the choir as "Yukilish".
+Another composer was Ayako Saso, who was credited in an interview as a co-composer and in-game as a sound designer.
+Saso worked with Hosoe on the quest and battle tracks as part of the team from SuperSweep.
+She played the original Xenosaga as a reference, with her contributions taking around a year to create.
 Kajura's compositions were released on a two-disc album in July 2004, while some of Hosoe's music was released on a promotional disc as part of the North American strategy guide.
 The rest of Hosoe's music for the game has yet to receive an album release.